imacrayon/alpine-ajax/docs/examples/notifications.md

 </ul>
 ```

-Notice that our form doesn't target the `notification_list` element, however because our list has the `x-sync` directive it automatically updates any time the server's response includes an element with the `id` of `notification_list`.
+Notice that our form doesn't target the `notification_list` element, however because our list has the `x-sync` attribute it automatically updates any time the server's response includes an element with the `id` of `notification_list`.

 We can sprinkle in some additional Alpine code to animate the our notifications: